AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 yyyy-mm-dd-title-of-the-post-slugged.md
 ```

+{% aside %}
-> **Note**: A "slugged" title is in all lowercase, with all special characters removed, and with hyphens in place of whitespace.
+  **Note**: A "slugged" title is in all lowercase, with all special characters removed, and with hyphens in place of whitespace.
 Jekyll extracts the title information from your file name.
 But you often want to define the title explicitly in the post's front matter block because it may contain special characters, like colons, exclamation marks, question marks, apostrophes, and so on.
+{% endaside %}

 So the `date` front matter variable is in fact redundant because we already have `2020-02-14` in the file name: